angular/angular-cli/README.md

 ## Prerequisites

-The generated project has dependencies that require **Node 4 or greater**.
+The generated project has dependencies that require **Node 4.x.x and NPM 3.x.x**.

 ## Table of Contents